ecarlstrom/discordbot/issues.md

 - The `!play` command change from the other day caused a couple of playback issues.
 This change has been undone while I work on a fix.

 - Using the `!ascii` command with invalid inputs can cause the bot to crash. (working on fix as of 3/28/2020)

+- Occasional new errors with `!pause` and `!skip`, haven't yet found the exact source.